tlswg/tls13-spec/draft-ietf-tls-tls13.md

 %%% Authentication Messages
        struct {
             digitally-signed struct {
-                opaque handshake_messages_hash[hash_length];
+               opaque handshake_hash[hash_length];
             }
        } CertificateVerify;

-> Here handshake_messages_hash is a digest of all handshake messages sent or received, starting at ClientHello and up to, but not including, this message, including the type and length fields of the handshake messages.
-This is a digest of the concatenation of all the Handshake structures (as defined in {{handshake-protocol}}) exchanged thus far.
-For the PRF defined in Section 5, the digest MUST be the Hash used as the basis for the PRF.
-Any cipher suite which defines a different PRF MUST also define the Hash to use in this computation.
-Note that this is the same running hash that is used in the Finished message {{server-finished}}.
+> Where session_hash is as described in {{the-handshake-hash} and includes the messages sent or received, starting at ClientHello and up to, but not including, this message, including the type and length fields of the handshake messages.
+This is a digest of the concatenation of all the Handshake structures (as defined in
+{{handshake-protocol}}) exchanged thus far.
+The digest MUST be the Hash used as the basis for HKDF.

 > The context string for the signature is "TLS 1.3, server CertificateVerify".
 A hash of the handshake messages is signed rather than the messages themselves